CmeisterEh/stitcher/README.md

 In short, add files using the “input” portion of the program.
 Customize and output location using the “output” portion of the program.
 Then, hit “merge”.

-    This program has a number of dependencies.
+##This program has a number of dependencies.

-To download, import the "crc_Program.z" file onto your computer.
-This is a simple zipped folder.
-Change the file type to .zip and unzip like normal.
-The program, CRC_Program.exe, will run within this folder wherever you put it in your computer.
-However, the .exe requires the "SupportFiles" folder to go with it in order to work.

-This program is based on a number of dependencies
 1. PY2PDF
 2. ToolTip.py
 3. PopupMenu.py